Skull Base Tumors

 The University of Chicago Medicine is home to a comprehensive Brain Tumor Center, where renowned experts offer a full range of diagnostic and treatment options.
-Our neurosurgeons specialize in skull base surgical techniques, operating near the base of the skull while preserving healthy tissues and brain-stem functions.
+Our neurosurgeons and otolaryngology-head and neck surgeons specialize in skull base surgical techniques, operating near the base of the skull while preserving healthy tissues and brain-stem functions.

 Pediatric Brain Tumors

 In addition to providing advanced therapies, experts in our Pediatric Brain and Spinal Cord Tumor Center address the unique challenges facing children with skull base tumors, such as their medical, emotional, social and developmental needs.
 Whenever possible, we use minimally invasive surgical techniques to promote faster healing.
 And, by working with both pediatric and adult patients, our neurosurgeons and neuro-oncologists are able to provide ongoing support and continuity of care.